 Maggie Ward, Chapter President at University of Illinois, led her chapter in welcoming 26 new members this year.
 Maggie created a recruitment video, organized a question-and-answer session, and planned a picnic for freshman music majors.
 She also set up online events for new members to mingle with each other and existing members.
 Maggie organized a fundraiser that raised more than $600 for a local organization that provides free or reduced-priced music lessons to school-aged students with financial need.
 Following the cancellation of the Illinois Music Education Association annual conference, Maggie collaborated with the UI NAfME Collegiate executive board and ten other collegiate chapters in the state to host a “Beginning Music Teachers Workshop.”

-- AJ Gonzalez, San José State University, San José, California
+- AJ Gonzales, San José State University, San José, California

 - Morgan Beaton, Nazareth College, Rochester, New York

 Morgan Beaton has held numerous leadership positions as a member of NAfME Collegiate, including Chapter President at Nazareth College School of Music.
 As a freshman, Morgan raised $850 for a local food bank and an arts camp scholarship as part of a Tri-M chapter partnership.
 She was elected State Collegiate Secretary-Treasurer, and then State Web Editor, of Collegiate-NYSSMA (New York State School Music Association).
 In these positions, Morgan attended and took minutes at regularly occurring meetings, reviewed and edited newsletters for distribution throughout the state, maintained the state collegiate website and social media accounts, and assisted with planning the collegiate portion of the state annual conference.
 Morgan also participated in the Collegiate Advocacy Summit in Washington, DC, in 2019.

 2021 Chapter of Excellence Award Recipients: